Pennywell Murals Community Walk

 Ending: walk to Granton (Brick) Beach and The Pitt.

-Meet on November 30 2025 at 2pm to walk together and find out about the restoration of seagrass habitats and European flat oyster populations in the Firth of Forth – a species which used to be abundant and was fished to local extinction around 100 years ago.
-Together, we will search for evidence of these flat oysters.
-There will be talking and sharing about our concerns for the health of the sea and the species who live in and depend on it.
+We met on November 30th 2025 at 2pm to walk together and find out about the restoration of seagrass habitats and European flat oyster populations in the Firth of Forth – a species which used to be abundant and was fished to local extinction around 100 years ago.
+Together, we searched for evidence of these flat oysters.
+There was talking and sharing about the history of the oyster industry in the area.
+We discussed our concerns for the health of the sea and the species who live in and depend on it.

 We anticipate the event lasting 1.5 hours.
 It may be cold, so please bring a flask of something hot and wear warm clothes and suitable footwear.
 We will end at The Pitt where a variety of drinks and food will be on sale.